 Create, edit, and share new documents from scratch or upload existing Microsoft Word files for editing.
-With Google Documents, you will be able to:
+With Google Docs, you will be able to:

 - Create and easily edit new documents online.